 Be selective with the recommendations it makes though.
 The app will try to oversimplify some sentences.
 This sometimes becomes overkill in technical writing.

 Then there’s Grammarly.
-The free version works great to catch grammar mistakes.
+Even the free version works great to catch grammar mistakes.

 Finally, try out Google’s own resources to improve your technical writing.
 These free technical writing courses are easy to follow.
 It’s a great way to learn the basics of technical writing.